Dry Eye Syndrome:

 "Further, in a preliminary clinical study of dogs with KCS [including 3 CKCSs], the gel significantly reduced the symptoms associated with KCS within two weeks while only being applied twice daily.
 The reduction of symptoms combined with the low dosing regimen indicates that this gel may lead to both improved patient health and owner compliance in applying the treatment."

 Surgery rarely is a successful option.
-In severe cases that do not respond to medications, an expensive surgical procedure may be performed in which a salivary duct is moved from the mouth to the eye.
+In severe cases that do not respond to medications, an expensive surgical procedure called a parotid duct transposition may be performed in which a salivary duct is moved from the mouth to the eye.
 This results in saliva flowing over the eye to keep the eye moist.
 It is not an ideal treatment for dry eye, because saliva is not the same as tears, and the flow of saliva cannot be as well controlled.
 The surgery is helpful, however, for those dogs that remain persistently painful and squinty despite trying all forms of medical therapy.

 The Canine Inherited Disorders Database recommends that dogs affected with dry eye not be bred.
 Since dry eye is an hereditary disease in cavaliers, breeders also should never breed any CKCS which has parents or grandparents which have had dry eye.
 Dry eye in any littermates of breeding stock should be taken into consideration.

 The Cavalier King Charles Spaniel Club, USA recommends that, prior to breeding any cavalier, the dog have a normal rating from a screening by a board certified veterinary ophthalmologist.